 When the Registration & Elections Division conducts an election for jurisdictions such as the City, those elections are almost always consolidated with other elections occurring on the same date.
 The costs for such elections are allocated proportionally among participating jurisdictions based on two key factors: the number of registered voters within each jurisdiction and the number of entities participating in the given election.
-Typically, General Municipal Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
+Typically, General Municipal Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections in even-numbered years is fewer, resulting in less cost sharing.
 Statewide General Elections in even-numbered years include federal, state, and county contests, the costs of which are borne solely by the County, and these elections constitute a substantial portion of the total cost for each Statewide General Election.
 Thus, when jurisdictions participate in Statewide General Elections, they bear a lower portion of the total election costs because a large portion is paid by the County and other countywide jurisdictions.

 The voters in this City last voted at the polls in 2013.
 Given that the City has not recently conducted an election in an even-numbered year, we will use a jurisdiction of similar size for comparison.
-The closest municipality by number of registered voters is the City of Daly City.
-In 2013, the City of Redwood City paid \$63,930 for election services to 36,080 registered voters, at the rate of \$1.77 per registered voter.
-In the 2014 Statewide General Election, the City of Daly City's cost for election services to 38,584 registered voters was \$49,018 at the rate of \$1.27 per registered voter.
-Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 28% for an election conducted with polling places.
+The closest municipality by number of registered voters is the Town of Atherton.
+In 2013, the City of Brisbane paid \$5,727 for election services to 2,400 registered voters, at the rate of \$2.39 per registered voter.
+However, in that election, the City of Brisbane voted on both a City Council contest and on a measure, leading to higher costs than in an election for a City Council contest alone.
+For comparison, the Town of Woodside had only a Town Council contest in November 2013, and paid \$7,045 for election services to 3,889 voters at a rate of \$1.81 per registered voter.
+In the 2014 Statewide General Election, the Town of Atherton's cost for election services to 4,910 registered voters was \$6,491 at the rate of \$1.32 per registered voter.
+Comparing this cost with the 2013 General Municipal Election cost of the Town of Woodside, we estimate that if the City of Brisbane switched to even-numbered year elections, it would experience cost savings of approximately 27% for an election conducted with polling places.